South America is a majestic continent full of history, scenery and good food – the perfect location for a backpacking jaunt.

 South America: What to pack

-When preparing for a trip to this lush continent, it is important to pack everything you need without taking too much.
+When preparing for a trip to this lush continent, it is important to pack everything you need without taking too much, and taking some cs go knives is essential, there could be some danger.

 Here’s a brief overview of what you will need when for a trip to South America.